 Let’s see how it works step-by-step:

-- Then, you start the app on a local and remote computers, find the required peripheral in FlexiHub’s interface, and click “Connect” without regard to the distance between your machine and the host PC.
+Then, you start the app on a local and remote computers, find the required peripheral in FlexiHub’s interface, and click “Connect”.

 Once connected, the device will be recognized by your computer as though it was physically attached to the machine.

-- That’s it, a few simple steps and the peripheral inserted into a remote RS485 port is completely at your disposal.
+That’s it, a few simple steps and the RS485 port device connected over Ethernet is completely at your disposal.

-Hardware converter (server) is an efficient tool that is focused on sharing COM port devices across Ethernet.
+Hardware RS485 converter (server) is an efficient tool that is focused on sharing COM port devices across Ethernet.

-One of the issues you might be concerned about using your hardware tool is that the number of devices it can share is much more limited, if compared to the software solution.
-As a rule, hardware converters are able to work with no more than 1, 2, 4, 8, 16, or 32 serial ports.
+One of the issues you might be concerned about using your hardware tool is that the number of devices it can share is much more limited if compared to the software solution.
+As a rule, hardware RS485 converters are able to work with no more than 1, 2, 4, 8, 16, or 32 serial ports.
 One other not less important thing you should remember is that not all converters of this kind are capable of supporting multiple protocols like RS422/485/232 at a time.
 Most of them are compatible with one type only.
 In addition, it won’t be possible to display a shared COM port on your PC unless you use some dedicated software.

 Here’s how it works:

-To set up your hardware serial converter, you have to first assign your computer its own static IP address.
+To set up your hardware RS485 to Ethernet converter, you have to first assign your computer its own static IP address.
 Next, install the dedicated virtual serial port emulator on your machine.

 Provide connection between the converter and your PC with the help of a standard cable (Ethernet, crossover, or straight-through one).
 Once that’s done, make sure the hardware is connected to the power supply.

-Then go to your browser and enter the IP address of your hardware tool to check whether connection is established.
+Then go to your browser and enter the IP address of your hardware tool to check whether the connection is established.
 After pressing “Enter” you should be redirected to the Admin page.
 If not, repeat the hardware setup steps again.

 Now start the software, locate the converter with the help of the “Search” option and click ‘Create COM port’.